-Interest and financing costs incurred under the Company's debt obligations, as more fully discussed in Note 9, are capitalized to qualifying real estate projects under development and homes under construction.
+Interest and financing costs incurred under our debt obligations, as more fully discussed in Note 9, are capitalized to qualifying real estate projects under development and homes under construction.

 5. PROPERTY AND EQUIPMENT

 Property and equipment consist of the following (in thousands):